muratk3n/thirdwave/en/2020/11/bedazzled-by-tech.md

 Third Wave tech can overwhelm Second Wave institutions.
-IMO to provide some sort of sanity before the ultimate shift, politicians need to cut off the extra noise, go the extra mile to do that, otherwise the central institutions will be bombarded.
+IMO to provide some sort of sanity before the ultimate shift, politicians need to cut off the extra noise, work extra hard to do that, otherwise the central institutions will be bombarded.
 Remove even the smallest direct democracy practices, along with referandums, making the whole process to go through representatives.
 Remember the California recall election circus?

 The waves are like oil and water.
 They cannot mix.
 Until the shift, industrial democracy needs to proceed within its limits and its proven